 Any original item made of metal such as sculpture, tin punch, engraved metal, and jewelry.
 Items intended for industrial use (such as tools and/or shop items) are not considered part of this Visual Arts project and are not eligible for entry.
-Metal items that have been partially or totally created through the use of laser cutting programs/devices should be entered in Computer-Generated Art.
+Metal items that have been partially or totally created using laser cutting programs/devices should be entered in Computer-Generated Art.

-VISUAL ARTS NATURE (SF 50343)Any original item made of natural material such as wreaths, cornhusk dolls, etc. Items should be made of natural materials (which may be purchased) but securing elements such as glue and wire may be used in the inner construction as long as they do not detract from the overall "natural" appearance.
-Articles such as dried pressed flowers may be displayed under glass since it is necessary for protection/preservation of the natural materials.
+VISUAL ARTS NATURE (SF 50343)

+Any original item made of natural material such as wreaths, cornhusk dolls, etc. Items should be made of natural materials (which may be purchased) but securing elements such as glue and wire may be used in the inner construction if they do not detract from the overall "natural" appearance.
+Articles such as dried pressed flowers may be displayed under glass if viewed as necessary for protection/preservation of the natural materials.
 Candles are not suitable as entries and instead should be entered in Heritage Arts.
 All baskets should be entered in Heritage Arts.